-When Is Eid al Fitr in 2017:26th June, Monday, and 177th day of the Gregorian calendar year.
+When Is Eid al Fitr?Most parts of the world will observe 1st day of Eid on 26th June, Monday, and 177th day of the Gregorian calendar year 2017.
 Rest of the few countries will observe it on 25th June and very unlikely on 27th June by couple countries is expected.

 |USA||25th June||Highly expected, else on 26th June|